-Fresh off of having a solid practice on Sunday, the San Francisco 49ers re-grouped and look to be laser-focused in preparing for the Dallas Cowboys on Monday.
-With only two days remaining for the 49ers’ first preseason game, the fine tuning has begun towards Thursday night’s showdown.
+Fresh off of having no practice on Saturday, the San Francisco 49ers re-grouped and look to be laser-focused in preparing for the Dallas Cowboys.
+With only three days left for the preseason opener, it’s the perfect time to see who’s stock is rising — and who’s is falling — after Sunday’s practice.